Hanumannagar, Saptari

 Hanumannagar is a village development committee in Saptari District in the Sagarmatha Zone of south-eastern Nepal.
 It is named after the Hanuman Temple situated here with the rare idol of Lord Hanuman in Black Stone as a Child.
 It was the former headquarter of Saptari District.
 It was established by Rana Rulers after continuous flooding in Bihar.
 Rich merchants from Bihar's then Bhagalpur District were invited to stay and trade in Nepal.
 On his invite lot of Marwari and Deshwali Merchants come to the place.
 Accordingly Hanumannagar was made District and Anchal Headquarters.
-The city started thriving on trade between India and Tibet and at one point in time it was the second biggest town in Eastern Nepa.
-Even Ram Manoha Lohai stayed in Hanuman Nagar when he was hiding from British Rulers of India.
+The city started thriving on trade between India and Tibet and at one point in time it was the second biggest town in Eastern Nepal.
+Even Ram Manohar Lohia stayed in Hanuman Nagar when he was hiding from British Rulers of India.